datasci611/bios611-projects-fall-2019-Poutine1025/project_3/README.md

 ## Questions

-- What are the demographic characteristics of the clients?
+- What are the demographic characteristics of the clients?
-- How do demographics affect the disability of the clients?
+- How do demographics affect the disability of the clients?
 - How do demographics affect the income of the clients?

 ## Audience